We don’t support this browser anymore.

 Performance Analysis

-Since the fund launched in January 2012, its delivered some impressive returns.
-Over this period, its outperformed the IA Global sector average and its benchmark.
-Remember past performance doesn't indicate future returns
+Since Desson became the fund’s manager in February 2020, it hasn’t performed as well as the IA Global sector average or its benchmark.
+Remember past performance doesn’t indicate future returns.

 Given the focus on quality companies we expect the fund to hold up relatively well when markets fall.
 In contrast, we expect the fund to lag the peer group when markets rise quickly.